evortriede/LWC_Java/README.md

 VolTurbProcessor makes two passes through the "cooked" file.
 The first pass is to locate the start and end of WTP runs within the data.
 The second pass looks for missing and spurious data and writes the "fixed" file.
 The missing data is manufactured and the spurious data is removed.
 Also, markers are placed at the start and end of WTP runs as identified in the first pass.

-LWCMonthlyReport reads the "fixed" file and computes the data for the cells in the Excel workbook, writing them the .csv files.
+LWCMonthlyReport reads the "fixed" file and computes the data for the cells in the Excel workbook, writing them to the .csv files.
 Four-hour turbidity numbers are averages over each four hour period and the maximum number is the highest single sample in a day.
 The numbers for amount of water produced are computed from tank level readings while hourly usage is computed from pressure pump invocations.

 That's the high-level view.
 For more detail, look at the code.

-## Creating OHA Reports
+### Creating OHA Reports

 Creating of the OHA Turbidity report is a semi-automatic process.
 The report is an Excel spread sheet with two pages (a third page is instructions).
 There are a number of conditions that can affect the raw data that is collected by the CurrentRecorder program that can cause errors in the report generation, so it is important that the finished product be scrutinized for sanity and corrected if required.
 When there are errors, it is best to correct the source data if possible and re-generate the report.